sergiooramas/tartarus/README.md

 For multimodal recommendation:

-python run_experiments.py rec_multi a-sem-bio audio-emb
+python run_experiments.py rec_multi a-sem-emb audio-emb

+More approaches from the paper can be tested modifying the configuration inside run_experiments.py